Shaun-Farrell/simple-event-driven/README.md

 * There is an existing WebSocket server on APIGateway that is referenced.
 * There is an existing SNS Topic with an email subscription to test sending emails.

+### Prerequisite:

+Make sure you have the AWS CLI set up and configured with credentials for your account.

+Install AWS-CDK cli globally

+`npm install -g aws-cdk`

 ### Useful commands for AWS-CDK cli:
  * `cdk bootstrap aws://accountID/region` bootstrap assets to S3
  * `npm run test`                         check javascript error using the typescript compiler